 As difficult as relocating may be, moving to a new home can be quite an exciting experience, and with thorough planning and getting your kids to help instead of hindering the moving process, relocation can be less of a nuisance and more of an enjoyable event.
-Whether you’re moving locally or heading for a long-distance move, these five easy tricks will help your family survive the upcoming relocation and make the transition go smoothly.
+Whether you’re moving locally or heading for a long-distance move, there are NYC moving companies to help you out.
+Read on for five easy tricks that will help your family survive the upcoming relocation and make the transition go smoothly.

 Find a calm way to break the news to kids

 The upcoming changes that come with relocating can be tough on everybody, but they can be especially hard on kids.
 Depending on their age, they may have to leave their friends or change schools, and this type of change can be quite difficult to cope with.

 This is why parents need to find a calm way to break the news about the move to their kids and do so in a timely manner so the children have enough time to adapt to the idea of moving across town or to an entirely different country.
 Discussing the move repeatedly and highlighting the benefits of moving to a new place will help dial down the tension and drama that usually surround a relocating process.

 Start packing early on

 To avoid all the stress that comes with last-minute packing, you want to make sure you start as soon as possible.
 Begin by purging and decluttering your home from items you don’t use or need, either by donating them or selling them so you don’t pay extra for moving unnecessary items.
 Labeling the boxes by contents and not by rooms will save you time, and so will sorting your clothes in boxes while they’re on hangers and keeping all your important documents in one box.